Arrests, detentions and removals

 In support of the pillar of transparency, the CBSA began publishes immigration detention statistics on its website.

 The CBSA has developed national standards for detention infrastructure to improve conditions for those in its care.
 The standards provide for design principles that improve the well-being of detainees, including minimizing the institutional look of facilities, making available translation and legal support services, introducing NGO space on-site, facilitating greater mobility of detainees within the facility without escort where feasible, providing better access to families and friends through visits, providing additional recreational space indoors and outdoors, and providing on-site capacity for immigration hearings.

-- Laval, Quebec IHC – The new Laval IHC is slated to be opened in 2021.
-The current facility will be closed.
+- Laval, Quebec IHC – The new Laval IHC opened in Fall 2022.
+The old facility was decommissioned and closed.

 Mental and medical health services